concourse/concourse/CONTRIBUTING.md

   suite, exercising pipeline logic and `fly execute`.
 A new test should be added to `testflight` for most features that are exposed via pipelines or `fly`.

+* `web/elm/tests/`: These test the various Elm functions in the web UI code in isolation.
+For the most part, the tests for `web/elm/src/<module name>.elm` will be in `web/elm/tests/<module name>Tests.elm`.
+We have been finding it helpful to test the `update` and `view` functions pretty exhaustively, leaving the models free to be refactored.

 * `web/wats/`: This suite covers specifically the web UI, and run against a real Concourse cluster just like `testflight`.
 This suite is still in its early stages and we're working out a unit testing strategy as well, so